 Remember there are many other sections meetings you can attend while you wait.
-The ASV calendar shows about 20 meetings each month.
+The ASV calendar shows almost 20 meetings each month.
 Then there are non-section events like Star Parties, member viewing nights, LMDSS field trips, the ASV library, Loan telescopes, etc...
-Also visit the ASV library as they have many books that are suitable for beginners.
+Why not pay a visit to the ASV library?
+They have many books suitable to help new starters.
 Please make use of the many other activities of the ASV while you wait for your NAG Intake to come around.

 NAG is a 12-month course which includes a folder to hold your course notes (10-20 pages each month).
 This can be customised by adding your own notes, news & magazine clippings, observation notes and anything else you can think of.
 Your NAG folder could be bursting by the end of your 12 months.
 All the materials need to be purchased and prepared for the members at each quarterly Intake.
 We use ASV facilities and have guest speakers from the ASV itself.
 Hence joining NAG needs to be a little more structured compared with other sections of the ASV.
 All this costs money to do, so there is a $30 course fee to join, payable on your first night - the NAG Intake.

 The New Astronomers' Group is an introductory course to: 1) Amateur Astronomy 2) Science of Astronomy 3) History of Astronomy.